Lemon Sage Salmon Pasta with Spinach Recipe

 Texture & Flavor Secrets

-• Crispy sage leaves add a subtle crunch.
+• Lightly crisp sage leaves add a gentle crunch.

 • Flaky salmon blends with the pasta without overwhelming it.